loboris/GD32VF_USB_UART_BRIDGE/README.md

 # --------------------------------------------
 # Get the current transmition status
-# If 'prn' argument is True, prints the format
+# If 'prn' argument is True, prints the status
 # Returns tuple:
 #   (
 #    active_uart,